Ok, you’ve probably just finished checking your website’s conversion rates in your Google Analytics account.

 You must implement a conversion rate optimization strategy that will help you convert more leads, sales, or desired outcomes you seek.

-In this article, I share some tips that can increase your conversion rate, and ultimately increase conversions in total!
+In this article, I share some tips on how to improve conversion rate, and ultimately end up with a good conversion rate.

-After running through these tips, review your website and make sure you’ve got them implemented on your website.
+After running through these tips, review your website and make sure you’ve got them implemented on your website to increase conversions.

 Because it’s nearly impossible to discuss all of the methods of improving your conversion rate in one single post, I decided to list the top 8 things you can improve along with a rapidfire checklist towards the end.